Effective date: March 8, 2026

 What the app does with your data

 Hold to Talk records microphone audio only while you hold the dictation hotkey.
-Speech recognition runs locally on your Mac using on-device models.
+By default, speech recognition runs locally on your Mac using on-device models.
 Audio and transcribed text are not sent to Hold to Talk servers.

 Audio